SchMah/SchMah/README.md

 ### Hey, I’m Shirin 👋
 I learned to love learning. 📚

-🤖 These days, I’m diving into deep learning.

 🎓 During my PhD, I explored how the brain learns and adapts movements through the experience of errors.
 A lot of that involved designing psychophysical experiments, building pipelines for behavioral and neuroimaging data analysis, computational modeling, and — essentially — writing code that worked (eventually)!